Sydney Fun and a Scrumptious Mint Chocolate Chip Cashew Cream Cake

 - 1 tablespoon vanilla extract

 - 1 teaspoon pure peppermint extract

-Optional for topping: Whipped Coconut Cream (see recipe below)
+Optional for topping: Whipped Cream Coconut (recipe below)

 **DO AHEAD** Soak the cashews overnight the night before you are making this.
 If the dates are really dry and hard, soak them for about 1 hour before you make the crust.